gatsbyjs/gatsby/docs/blog/2019-02-27-reactiflux-q-and-a/index.md

 ---

-**Q:** Where would you like to see gatsby in a few years, what is your vision / long-term goal with it? — mo
+**Q:** Where would you like to see Gatsby in a few years, what is your vision / long-term goal with it? — mo

 **A:** We want to create a wonderful inclusive community where people and companies build their livelihoods around Gatsby.
 We're investing heavily in the OSS community and learning resources.
 If we're successful, there'll be millions of sites built with Gatsby and 100s of thousands of developers and designers using Gatsby every day.